Computer Science Degree Overview

 • Data analytics

-Master's Degrees
+Master's Degrees in Computer Science

 Master's degrees in computer science usually require two years of full-time enrollment to build on undergraduate training in programming theory, design, networks, databases, and security.
 These programs investigate and analyze computing challenges and emerging technologies, challenging students to develop solutions and new computing applications.

 Master's students acquire advanced communication, leadership, and analytical skills.
-Graduate programs also provide many specialization opportunities, allowing enrollees to acquire highly specialized technical skills.
+Graduate programs also provide many specialization opportunities, allowing enrollees to acquire specialized technical skills.
 For example, data science concentrations teach students to mine, process, and analyze large datasets for descriptive, predictive, and prescriptive purposes.

 Other popular specializations include:

-Doctoral Degrees
+Doctoral Degrees in Computer Science

-Despite the different approaches, both types of computer science degrees may feature similar concentrations.
+Despite the different approaches, both types of computer science degrees often feature similar concentrations.
 In machine learning, for example, students explore theories or technological developments that improve how computers learn and advance their computing capabilities.

 Other popular specializations include: